 The recent run-up in the stock is thanks to a hard cider, called Angry Orchard, which was launched in 2012 and now represents 20% of the company’s volume.
 In keeping with the founder’s German-American roots, the company is also building beer gardens, large facilities in central cities that can also draw tourists.

 Boston Beer needed the kick of cider because its beer brands remain under pressure from big brewers like Bud, on the one hand, and tiny craft brewers on the other, which consider Boston Beer a big brewer.
-There are only 8.47 million shares outstanding, which is why the stock price on Sept.
-20 was $291, but that meant its $23.3 million in net income for the second quarter, on $273 million in revenue, came to nearly $3 per share.
+There are only 8.24 million shares outstanding, so its $9.3 million in net income for the first quarter came to 80 cents per share.

-The company’s relatively small size, a market cap of just $3.35 billion, means only 13 analysts currently cover the stock, and most have it listed as a hold.
+The company’s relatively small size, a market cap of just $4.66 billion, means only ten analysts currently cover the stock, and all have it listed as a hold or sell.
 The shares are also very volatile.
-Its low for the year so far was $164 per share, and its high was $314.
+Its low for the last year was $231 per share, and its high was $393.

 Dana Blankenhorn is a financial and technology journalist.
 He is the author of a new mystery thriller, The Reluctant Detective Finds Her Family, available now at the Amazon Kindle store.
 Write him at firstname.lastname@example.org or follow him on Twitter at @danablankenhorn.
 As of this writing, he owned shares in QSR.